 - 20% for dining in (when service is extraordinary)

 Gifts and Prizes

 Gifts and prizes cannot be purchased using out-of-pocket funds or with petty cash.
 If you wish to procure a gift for an event or program, please refer to the guidelines below.

-Note: Gifts and prizes that total $600 or more during a calendar year must be reported to the Internal Revenue Service (IRS) and may be taxable to the recipient (including students).
+Note: Certain gifts and prizes must be reported to the Internal Revenue Service (IRS) and may be taxable to the recipient (including students).

 If you wish to present a non-cash gift as a token of appreciation, you must provide a valid and documented business purpose in advance of the gift purchase.
 Gifts may not be lavish or extravagant and must comply with any funding source restrictions.
 Common examples of non-cash gifts include cards, apparel or merchandise from the Columbia Bookstore.

 If a recipient cannot be identified until the event occurs, your group must complete the form at the event and turn it in to your adviser within two business days.

 Gift cards are not an allowable purchase.
 Your student group may not purchase gift cards for Columbia-related events.